 But who is the man in the picture?
 Who took the original image, and why is it so well known?
 Here is everything you need to know about it.

 Why is the picture so famous?

-The image of the Falling Man is far from the only picture of unfortunate souls falling to their deaths on September 11 2001.
+The image of the Falling Man is far from the only picture of unfortunate souls falling to their deaths during the September 11 attacks.

 Taken at 9.41am on the day of the attacks, it shows a lone figure contrasted starkly against the backdrop of the building’s famous steelwork.

 It also gives the impression that its subject is falling straight down, head first (though the 11 other photos in the series show the man is actually tumbling through the air).

 As such, the Falling Man takes on an almost contemplative, serene feeling, the image of a being at peace with the fate to which they are about to succumb, even within an unimaginably horrifying context.

 It’s worth remembering that when the image was first published in newspapers around the world on 12 September 2001, it was met with criticism and anger against its use.